A light, yet decadent Gluten-Free Flourless Chocolate Cake, perfect for any occasion.

 Another big thing happened.
 This year I finally figured out what has been causing my belly bloat issues… dairy and gluten.
 I know, you’re probably like who cares Nisha, yeah, I get that, but when you lead a relatively healthy lifestyle, it can be frustrating not knowing the root cause of the issue.
 It only took me 10 years to figure it out so you can imagine my excitement.
 I can’t wait to share the results of my experiment in January.

-2017 also brought me luck in love, and lots of it.
+2017 also brought me luck in love and lots of it.
 This past year I was someone’s girlfriend, then fiancé, and now wife.
 It all happened so fast and I feel so incredibly lucky being married to an amazing human being, a wonderful partner, and my best friend.
 I can’t wait to share our crazy love story someday, it’s quite a story and one that will have you believing in fate.
 Very Serendipity!

 In regards to travel, I finally made it to Tahiti which had been on my bucket list F-O-R-E-V-E-R. Bora Bora is unbelievably beautiful and I’m so grateful to have experienced it with my husband.
 Should you have the opportunity to visit, it is one of those places you should go to with your significant other.
-Bora Bora is a dream come true and I’ll share more about my trip in January.
+Bora Bora was a dream come true and I’ll share more about my trip in January.

 What’s in store for 2018?
 Well, it is definitely gonna be an eventful year for me as i will be facing new beginnings and new challenges.
 For anyone who knows me, knows I don’t like change, but this new chapter will help me grow, so trying to stay positive.